-The Optimizing Aging Collaborative at UCSF addresses gaps in the care of older adults through innovative training and health systems improvement.
-The “Five Keys to Older Adult Health and Well-Being” are the foundational topic areas for our curriculum and the unifying citywide strategy for improving care and services for older adults.
+The UCSF Geriatrics Workforce Enhancement Program addresses gaps in the care of older adults through innovative training and health systems improvement.
+The “Age-Friendly Care (4Ms) Framework" from the Institute for Health Improvement (IHI) provides the foundational topic areas for our curriculum and the unifying strategy for improving care and services for older adults.

-We have a novel curriculum organized around the Five Keys, and we train a wide range of medical and community service providers, as well as older adults and families.
-Developed by our entire collaborative, our trainings and educational resources are focused on the following Five Keys topic areas:
+To increase quality of care for older adults, we train a wide range of medical and community service providers, as well as older adults and families on the 4Ms framework.
+Developed by our entire collaborative, our trainings and educational resources are focused on these topic areas:

 Additionally, to focus on vulnerable populations, the curriculum includes input from specific experts among our group.
 Openhouse provides information about issues facing LGBTQ populations.
 Alzheimer’s Association - Northern California and Northern Nevada Chapter serves as an expert on Alzheimer’s disease and related dementias.
 And, UC Hastings School of Law provides invaluable guidance on comprehensive advanced care planning.
 All these experts also advise on the care of older adults who live alone.

-Experts on caregiver services from both Homebridge and Little Brothers Friends of the Elderly contribute to clinical materials for lay caregivers and health care providers to help close gaps in understanding about what caregivers do.
+Experts on caregiver services from both Homebridge and the Department of Disability and Aging Services contribute to clinical materials for lay caregivers and health care providers to help close gaps in understanding about what caregivers do.
 All these experts also advise on the care of older adults who live alone.

-The Five Keys are the basis of our work with primary care health systems, including the San Francisco Health Network, the SF Veterans Affairs Medical Centers, and the Division of General Internal Medicine at UCSF Mt.
-Zion, and social service agencies (see Our Community Partners).
-Through site-specific initiatives, we are supporting work to improve and evaluate the way older adults receive critical geriatrics health care and social services in the Five Keys areas.
-By collaborating across many sectors, we seek to close gaps in the safety net for older adults in San Francisco.
+The Age-Friendly Care (4Ms) Framework supports our work with primary care health systems, including the San Francisco Health Network, the San Francisco Community Clinic Consortium, the Native American Health Center, the SF Veterans Affairs Medical Center and Community-Based Outpatient Clinics, as well as UCSF Health, the Redwood Community Health Coalition, Alameda County Health Services, and Contra Costa Public Health and Health Services. , and human service agencies (see Our Community Partners).
+Through site-specific initiatives with these systems and our human service partners at the SF Department of Disability and Aging Services, OpenHouse, and Homebridge, we are supporting work to improve and evaluate the way older adults receive health care and services.
+By collaborating across many sectors, we seek to close gaps in the safety net for older adults.

-The Optimizing Aging Collaborative at UCSF delivers trainings, educational resources, and professional development to a diverse collection of individuals and organizations focused on providing care for older adults including:
+The UCSF Geriatric Workforce Enhancement Program delivers trainings, educational resources, and professional development to a diverse collection of individuals and organizations focused on providing care for older adults including:

 - Older Adults, Families, and Caregivers